PARASTOOP/Pupils-Well-being-Companion-Robot/README.md

 Face recognition

-•	To be able to recognise an emotion to provide a response
+•	To be able to recognise different facial expressions to provide a response, enabling non-verbal communication.

 Object recognition